 The dimensions of a bike vary by model.
 In general, most typical bikes will take up a bike parking spot of 30" x 72" x 48" when parked.

 For the footprint of bikes parked at a horizontal bike rack, additional space will need to be added to the dimensions of the bike.
 In general, the total space for bike parking, for two bicycles should be 84" x 32".

 This accounts for clearance extending beyond the length of the bike.
 As well as the width of both handlebars with the bicycle frame at the rack.

 Standard Bike Parking Dimensions

 The space needed for bike parking will largely depend on where the racks are placed and their orientation to the curb and walls.
-Use the diagrams below with spacing measurements to find the standard bike parking space dimensions that will best fit your situation.
+Use the bike parking ideas below, along with spacing measurements, to find the standard bike parking space dimensions that will best fit your situation.

 Placing Perpendicular Racks Near the Street